Chadwick Boseman Dead at 43: Celebs Honor 'Black Panther' Star

-Chadwick Boseman Dead at 43: Sterling K. Brown, Oprah Winfrey and More Celebs Pay Tribute to Actor
+Chadwick Boseman Dead at 43: Beyoncé, Oprah Winfrey and More Celebs Pay Tribute to Actor

 Celebrities and fans alike are paying tribute to Chadwick Boseman after it was revealed on Friday that the acclaimed actor died after a battle with colon cancer.
 He was 43.